woshizhoutong/RankRecommendation/README.md

 How to use this app: (Windows)

-1. Put the application at C:/
+1. Copy and paste the content of the application to C:/RankRec/

 2. Go the the directory of the application: